mr3xplorer/Books_app/README.md

 # Books_app
-Web application with CRUD Operation using stacks React, Node, Nginx, and MySQL.
+Web application with CRUD Operation using stacks React, Nodejs, Nginx, and MySQL.